-2027 Election: Jonathan Opens Up on Eligibility to Contest, 'I am Unstoppable'
+2027 Election: Jonathan Opens Up on Eligibility to Contest, "I am Unstoppable"

-2027 Election: Jonathan Opens Up on Eligibility to Contest, 'I am Unstoppable'
+2027 Election: Jonathan Opens Up on Eligibility to Contest, "I am Unstoppable"

-• Since he was defeated in the 2015 election, President Goodluck Jonathan has remained visible in the public eye
+• Since he was defeated in the 2015 election, former President Goodluck Jonathan has remained visible in the public eye

 • A federal high court's ruling has cleared the path for Jonathan to consider a potential presidential bid